xz76/R21/README.md

 ### Function `patp_test()`

 The function `patp_test()` calculates the p-value for the comparison of the population-averaged transition probability Pr(X(t) = j| X(s) = h) between two groups, using a two-sample Kolmogorov-Smirnov-type test.
-The function performes has the following arguments:
+The function performes has following arguments:

 * `data`: a data.frame in the long format required by the `mstate` package.
 * `tmat`: a matrix of possible transitions between states of the process where different transitions are identified by a different integer.
 If a direct transition between two states is not possible it is indicated as NA.
 This matrix can be obtained via the `mstate` function `transMat()`.
 * `cid`: variable name that identifies the clusters.
 * `id`: variable name that identifies the individual observations.
-* `id`: variable name of the binary groupping variable.
+* `group`: variable name of the binary grouping variable.
 * `h`: the state h in Pr(X(t) = j| X(s) = h).
 * `j`: the state j in Pr(X(t) = j| X(s) = h).
 * `s`: the time s in Pr(X(t) = j| X(s) = h).
 The default value is `0`.
 * `weighted`: logical value.
-If `TRUE`, the estimator is weighted by the inverse of cluster sizes.
+If `TRUE`, the estimators are weighted by the inverse of cluster sizes.
 This is useful when cluster size is random and expected to be informative.
 The defaul value is `FALSE`.
 * `LMAJ`: logical value.
 If `TRUE`, the landmark version of the estimator is used in the test.
 This is useful when `s>0` and the Markov assumption is not plausible.
 The defaul value is `FALSE`.
 * `B`: number of nonparametric cluster bootstrap replications.
 The default value is `1000`.